-2 Kul'turne budionytstvo v Ukrains'kiy RSR ..., I, Kiev, 1959, p.
+^a Kul'turne budivnytstvo v Ukrains'kiy RSR ... , I, Kiev, 1959, p.
 424.

 Talk about this has been going on for years, and for years the numbers of copies printed have remained the same.
 There is either a shortage of paper or of something else.
 Meanwhile the central, Moscow publishing houses manage somehow.
-(Once upon a time, Party resolutions used to qualify such contempt for the needs of the Republics as one of the manifestations of Russian Great-Power chauvinism.)
+(Once upon a time, Party resolutions used to qualify such contempt for the needs of the Republic as one of the manifestations of Russian Great-Power chauvinism.)

 I would like to draw attention to one more fact.
 Russian-language publishing has the superiority not only in numbers but also in quality.
 Many factors contribute to this.
-All serious scientific and scholarly works appear in Russian, while in Ukrainian we get mainly belleslettres, social-political, popular and similar literature.
-The central publishing houses have incomparably greater financial resources, they offer higher salaries and royalties and attract the best cadres and the best authors.
+All serious scientific and scholarly works appear in Russian, while in Ukrainian we get mainly belles-lettres, social-political, popular and similar literature.
+The central publishing houses have incomparably greater financial resources and attract the best cadres and the best authors.
 (Although the situation here is more complex than that, let us say, in sport or in opera, when they simply whisk off the best performers to Moscow without further ado, something similar certainly does take place in the field of publishing.)
-There are also a number of other factors whose adverse (in relation to the national needs of the Republics) influence is not combated (not to mention the guarantees and 'concessions' which Lenin tried to elaborate).
+There are also a number of other factors whose adverse influence is not combated (not to mention the guarantees and 'concessions' which Lenin tried to claborate).